-Linux offers SSH directly via the Bash interface, and now you can do the same for Window 10!
+Linux offers SSH directly via the Bash interface, and now you can do the same for Windows 10!
 Why do this?
-Well, Putty makes it hard to initiate new server connections via the CLI and thus limits automation capability.
+Putty makes it hard to initiate new server connections via the CLI and thus limits automation capability.
 Having SSH installed on Windows makes this task super straightforward.
 This post will show you how to install and use the Windows 10 SSH feature.

 How to install the Windows 10 SSH feature

 To install SSH: click on Start -> Settings Apps -> Apps and Features -> Manage Optional Features.
 Next, find “OpenSSH Client” and then click “Install“.